YuriiKhomych/ITEA_AC/Salvador_Sakho/l_9_sql/Home_work/README.md

     3. Insert data (3-4 rows) to each table in your database.
     2. Update 2-3 rows in each table in your database data by different where clause.
     2. Delete 1-2 rows in each table in your database data by different where clause.
-    3. Write 4-5 different types of selects.
+    3. Write 4-5 different types of selects (where, like ...).
     6. Select data from two and three tables via joins (2-3 examples).